Allied Health Sciences, B.S. - Respiratory Care emphasis

 Respiratory therapists provide direct patient care for those who have trouble breathing, which can range from premature infants with underdeveloped lungs, children and adolescents with asthma and other respiratory problems, to elderly patients with lung disease.
 They also provide emergency care to patients suffering from conditions such as heart attacks, drowning, or trauma.
 Respiratory therapists work in hospitals, clinics, rehabilitation facilities, physician offices, sleep labs and home care settings.

 The Allied Health Sciences (AHS) - respiratory care emphasis bachelor's degree program is a secondary admission program conducted in collaboration with Muskegon Community College's (MCC) fully accredited program in respiratory care.
-Completed applications are due March 15 for fall acceptance.
+Priority given to applications submitted March 15 for fall acceptance.
 Minimum criteria:

 - Minimum GPA of 2.5

 Already a graduate of a Commission on Accreditation for Respiratory Care (CoARC) associate degree respiratory therapy (care) program?
-Ask about bachelors degree completion program.
+Ask about the bachelor's degree completion program.

 Why Study Respiratory Care at Grand Valley?